 Please click here and this will take you to the right page on our website.

-Please talk directly with your educators, we all wish to help you and there are ‘no silly questions’.
-You are encouraged to do this as soon as possible, don’t put yourself through unnecessary anguish!
-Even if you want to pop it in an email…we respect confidentiality, encourage feedback in ANY form and you can contribute to making our service even more fantastic than it already is!
+Please talk directly with your room leader, we all wish to help you and there are ‘no silly questions’, you are encouraged to do this as soon as possible, don’t out yourself through unnecessary anguish!
+Even if you want to pop it in an email… we respect confidentiality, encourage feedback in ANY form and you can contribute to making our service even more fantastic than it already is!

-More serious issues can be brought to the attention of the 2IC, the wellbeing officer or the Director, especially if it is in regards to the health, wellbeing and safety of the children or staff.
-First please give us some time to try to resolve the issue.
+More serious issues can be brought to the attention of the Educational Leader, the Director, or AP; especially if it is regarding the health, wellbeing and safety of the children or staff.

 The Department of Social Services is responsible for helping to support Australian families and children.
 The Families and Children section of this website provides detailed information on the various forms of assistance available including programs, services, benefits and payments.

 The Department of Human Services is responsible for the development of Australian Government service delivery policy and offers a range of social, health and other payments and services.
 Support is available through Medicare, Centrelink, the Child Support program, CRS Australia and Australian Hearing.
 You can go directly to the Medicare program or the Centrelink program.